 Learn about the countless things that make living in Houston or visiting this large metropolitan city worthwhile.
 We have an abundance of things to see and do here!

-The FDR Presidential Library and Museum on the eastern side of the state and Forest Lawn to the west are two historic NY sites worth visiting.
+Looking to check out some truly local New York historic spots?
+Explore the FDR Presidential Library and Museum on the eastern side of the state and Forest Lawn to the west are two historic NY sites worth visiting.

 Located in the charming historic village of Somesville on Mount Desert Island, the Somesville Bridge creates a stunning reflective panorama and is one of the most photographed bridges in Maine.

 Landmark Williams Water Wall in Galleria Area of Houston

 One of the most photographed places in Houston is the Williams Water Wall near the Galleria Shopping Mall.
 Wedding photos & more are taken there.

 Cornelius Nursery in Houston is worth visiting all year long.
 Still, at Christmastime, the sights, sounds, and smells of the season make it a fantasyland!

 Chapel of St. Basil: An Architectural Beauty in Houston

 The Chapel of St. Basil is an architectural marvel designed by architect Philip Johnson in 1997 located on the University of St.Thomas campus in Houston.

 Red Queen's Attic: Antique Shopper's Delight in Rosenberg, TX